 PUCP-Sat 1 is the first Peruvian satellite built by the Institute for Radio Astronomy of the Pontificia Universidad Católica del Perú (INRAS-PUCP).

 The 1270 g satellite is built on the 1U-CubeSat form factor.
-It transmits temperature readings from 19 internal sensors and will deploy the 97 g Pocket-PUCP femtosatellite.
+It was configurated to transmit temperature readings from 19 internal sensors and to deploy the 97 g Pocket-PUCP femtosatellite.

 Developer: Institute of Space Technology Islamabad